ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/concurrent.md

   - /learn/user-guide/why-ballerina/concurrent
 ---

-Ballerina's concurrency model supports both threads and coroutines, and has been designed to have a close correspondence with sequence diagrams.
+Ballerina's concurrency model supports both threads and coroutines and has been designed to have a close correspondence with sequence diagrams.

 A Ballerina program is executed on one or more threads.
-A thread can consist of one or more strands, which are language-managed logical threads of control.
+A thread can consist of one or more strands, which are language-managed, logical threads of control.
 Only one strand of a particular thread can run at a time.
 The strands belonging to a single thread are cooperatively multitasked.
 Therefore, strands of a single thread behave as coroutines relative to each other.

 Strands enable cooperative multitasking by "yielding".
 The runtime scheduler may switch the execution of a strand only when it yields via a wait action, a worker receive action, a library function resulting in a blocking call, etc.